- Why Us

 The Electronic Records section sets forth the requirements for administration of closed and open electronic record-keeping systems, then discusses signature manifestations and requirements for establishing a link between signatures and records.

 Sec.
-11.1 Scope - This is the first section of 21 CFR Part 11 and its goal is to establish what this regulation does and when it should be applied.
-The regulations in 21 CFR Part 11 set forth the criteria under which the FDA considers electronic records and signatures to be trustworthy, reliable, and generally equivalent to paper-based records.
+11.1 Scope - The regulations in 21 CFR Part 11 set forth the criteria under which the FDA considers records and signatures in an electronic format to be trustworthy, reliable, and generally equivalent to paper records.
 21 CFR Part 11 applies to records in electronic form that are created, modified, maintained, archived, retrieved, and/or transmitted under any records requirement set forth by the FDA.

 Sec.
 11.2 Implementation - This section explicitly states that medical device companies can use paperless record-keeping systems if they are in compliance with this regulation.
 For medical device companies who wish to transmit electronic records to the FDA, they may do so if they comply with this regulation and if the documentation they wish to submit is identified in docket No. 92S-0251 as a type of submission that the agency accepts in electronic form.

 Sec.
 11.3 Definitions - The FDA provides definitions for some of the terminology that will be used later in Part 11.